AndreKinyua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to all
+Script that gives execute permissions to only other users: